-- You can use SET SESSION CALENDAR to specify one of the 3 system-defined business calendars:
+- You can use SET SESSION CALENDAR to specify one of the following system-defined business calendars:

 You cannot specify a user-defined business calendar.

 - The default calendar for all sessions is Teradata.

 A new logon always sets the session to the system-defined business calendar Teradata by default, but you can change the default using a SET SESSION CALENDAR request.

 You can also include a SET SESSION CALENDAR request in the startup string for a user to set the calendar to something other than the default Teradata calendar.
 Setting the session calendar in the STARTUP string may result in inconsistent behavior during connection pooling.

 The following CREATE USER statement uses the STARTUP string option to set the default session calendar for user abc to ISO.